Many developers have written more boilerplate __init__

 weight: float = None

-With that single @dataclass decorator, Python automatically generates:
+With the decorator, Python automatically generates the

 1. Structured Data Containers